-To ensure you’re implementing the most efficient spend control strategy, the first solution is to adopt an automated purchase to pay system.
-Using this type of software not only frees up a lot of time used on chasing approvals and manual processes, but it also comes ready built with a lot of the tools you need to manage good spend control.
+To ensure you’re implementing the most efficient spend control strategy, the first solution is to adopt an automated purchase-to-pay system.
+Using this type of software not only frees up a lot of time used on chasing approvals and manual processes, but it also comes ready-built with a lot of the tools you need to manage good spend control.

 Here are some of the important considerations for spend control:

-1. Full visibility
+1. Full Cash Flow visibility

 As I touched on earlier, one of the biggest considerations for adopting a spend control strategy is the ability to have full visibility of all transactions being processed in the business.
 Having full visibility means finance professionals will be aware of spending activity, allowing them to have full control.
 This is where an automated P2P solution far outweighs a manual process.

-2. Cut down errors
+2. Cut down on human errors

 By having control and visibility over spending activity, finance teams are much better equipped to spot errors in the system such a duplicated invoices or missing approvals.
 This means they will be able to rectify any errors they spot straight away and avoid costly repercussions.